tschutter/recipes/r/parmesan_sage_pork_chops.md

 Season flour with salt and pepper and put on a small plate.

-Mix breadcrumbs, parmesan cheese, sage, and lemon rind.
-Put half on a small plate.
+Mix breadcrumbs, parmesan cheese, sage, and lemon rind in a bowl.
+Put on a separate small plate.

-Coat chops in flour, dip in egg, and then dip in bread crumb mixture.
+Coat chops in flour, dip in egg, dip in bread crumb mixture and set aside.

 Brown chops in butter and oil until golden.

 Transfer skillet to oven and bake until meat thermometer says 150